4 min read

 Take some measurements of the room, decide that 1 pixel in Figma equals 1 cm (or inch) in real life, and draw it out.

 Suddenly, you’ve got a custom floor plan, and a powerful tool for testing whether things actually fit.
-As long as both the room and the furniture are drawn to scale (1px = 1cm), you can play around with layouts, office setups, and all sorts of configurations, and instantly see what fits into your room.
+As long as both the room and the furniture are drawn to scale (1px = 1cm or inch), you can play around with layouts and instantly see what fits into your room.

 Go treasure hunting online